Major film studios: Overview

-The current "Big Five" majors (Universal, Paramount, Warner Bros., Disney, and Sony) all originate from film studios that were active during Hollywood's "Golden Age".
-Four of these were among that original era's "Eight Majors," being that era's original "Big Five" plus its "Little Three," collectively the eight film studios that controlled as much as 96% of the market during the 1930s and 1940s.
+The current Big Five majors (Universal, Paramount, Warner Bros., Disney, and Sony) all originate from film studios that were active during Hollywood's Golden Age.
+Four of these were among that original era's Eight Majors, being that era's original Big Five plus its Little Three, collectively the eight film studios that controlled as much as 96% of the market during the 1930s and 1940s.

-In addition to being members of today's "Big Five," Paramount Pictures and Warner Bros. were also part of the original "Big Five," along with RKO Pictures, Metro-Goldwyn-Mayer, and 20th Century Fox.
+In addition to being members of today's Big Five, Paramount Pictures and Warner Bros.
+Pictures were also part of the original Big Five, along with RKO Pictures, Metro-Goldwyn-Mayer, and 20th Century Fox.

-Universal Pictures was, during that early era, considered one of the "Little Three," along with United Artists and Columbia Pictures.
+Universal Pictures was, during that early era, considered one of the Little Three, along with United Artists and Columbia Pictures.
 RKO went defunct in 1959, but was brought back by RKO General in 1978.
 United Artists began as a distribution company for several independent producers, later began producing its own films, and was eventually acquired by MGM in 1981.
 Columbia Pictures eventually merged in 1987 with Tri-Star Pictures to form Columbia Pictures Entertainment, now known as Sony Pictures Entertainment Inc.

-During the Golden Age, Walt Disney Productions was an independent production company and not considered a "major studio" until 1984, when it joined 20th Century Fox, Columbia, Metro–Goldwyn–Mayer, Paramount, Universal, and Warner Bros. to comprise the "Big Seven".
-The decay of MGM in 1986 led the studio to become a mini-major upon its sale in 1986, reducing the majors to the "Big Six".
+During the Golden Age, Walt Disney Productions was an independent production company and not considered a "major studio" until 1984, when it joined 20th Century Fox, Columbia, Metro–Goldwyn–Mayer, Paramount, Universal, and Warner Bros. to comprise the Big Seven.
+The decay of MGM in 1986 led the studio to become a mini-major upon its sale in 1986, reducing the majors to the Big Six.
 In 1989, Sony acquired Columbia Pictures Entertainment, which became Sony Pictures Entertainment in 1991.

-In 2019, Disney acquired Fox, reducing the majors to a new "Big Five" for the first time since Hollywood's Golden Age.
-Thus, Paramount and Warner are the only Golden Age Big Five members to remain as majors today with the same names, while 20th Century Studios continues to be a major under the ownership of Disney.
+In 2019, Disney acquired Fox, reducing the majors to a new Big Five for the first time since Hollywood's Golden Age.
+Thus, Paramount and Warner are the only Golden Age Big Five members to remain as majors today.

+On April 23, 2026 Warner Bros.
+Discovery shareholders voted to officially approve a proposed acquisition of the company by Paramount Skydance, though the outcome of this vote will remain non-binding until the proposed acquisition is approved by U.S. federal regulators.
+On June 12, 2026, the U.S. Department of Justice approved Paramount Skydance's purchase of Warner Bros.
+Discovery.

 While the Big Five's main studio lots are located within 15 miles of each other, Paramount is the only member of the Big Five still based in Hollywood and located entirely within the official city limits of the City of Los Angeles.
 Warner Bros. and Disney are both located in Burbank, while Universal is in the nearby unincorporated area Universal City, and Sony is in Culver City.

 Disney is the only studio that has been owned by the same conglomerate since its founding.
 The offices of that parent entity are still located on Disney's studio lot and in the same building.